-The Lieberthal-Rogel Center for Chinese Studies (LRCCS) at the University of Michigan (U-M) is pleased to announce the LRCCS Postdoctoral Fellowships in the Study of China.
+The Lieberthal-Rogel Center for Chinese Studies (LRCCS) at the University of Michigan (U-M) is pleased to host the LRCCS Postdoctoral Fellowships in the Study of China.
 This opportunity is open to scholars in the humanities or social sciences conducting well-designed research and writing projects.
-Two fellows are selected biennially for two-year terms.
+Between two and four fellows are selected biennially for two-year terms.

 - Research topics can cover any historical period of China - including contemporary China - and involve any academic discipline in the humanities and social sciences.

 - Candidates must be able to provide evidence of successful completion of their PhD degree by August of the year of appointment and may not be more than five (5) years beyond receipt of the PhD.

 - Applicants who do not have native command of English, or whose doctorate is not from a university where the language of instruction is English, must include the date and score of an international English proficiency examination such as the iBT TOEFL, IELTS, or ECPE.
 (Applicants are expected to have full command of the English language as University of Michigan classes, meetings and business are conducted in English.)

 - University of Michigan doctoral degree recipients are not eligible for this fellowship.